invoke-ai/InvokeAI/docs/features/CONFIGURATION.md

 #### Path Settings

 These options set the paths of various directories and files used by InvokeAI.
-Relative paths are interpreted relative to the root directory, so if root is `/home/fred/invokeai` and the path is `autoimport/main`, then the corresponding directory will be located at `/home/fred/invokeai/autoimport/main`.

-Note that the autoimport directory will be searched recursively, allowing you to organize the models into folders and subfolders in any way you wish.
+Any user-defined paths should be absolute paths.

 #### Logging